 Qatar Airways has used celebrity chefs to create unique and diverse à la carte Business and First Class menu: Nobu Matsuhisa, Tom Aikens, Ramzi Choueiri, and Vineet Bhatia.
-Together, they spent months adapting and testing their speciality dishes for Qatar’s customers, taking into account not only flavours and spices, but how the taste buds are altered at 30,000 feet.
+Together, they spent months adapting and testing their specialty dishes for Qatar’s customers, taking into account not only flavors and spices but how the taste buds are altered at 30,000 feet.

-You can read more of my Qatar First Business Class flight reviews.
+You can read more of our Qatar First Business Class flight reviews.

-In First Class, Cathay Pacific carefully prepares and selects food by a culinary team, the dishes in all classes are a celebration of China.
+In First Class, Cathay Pacific carefully prepares and selects food by a culinary team.
+The dishes in all classes are a celebration of China.
 Those in the premium seats may see a menu of signature dishes from Hong Kong, such as slow-cooked pork with preserved Hakka mustard greens, wok-fried chicken with black bean, or Hong Kong-style curry prawns.
-Read more about the onboard experience in my Cathay Pacific First, Business and Premium Economy Flight Reviews.
+Read more about the onboard experience in our Cathay Pacific First, Business and Premium Economy Flight Reviews.

 If you fly First Class, you can enjoy a sumptuous seven-course meal in the privacy of your own exclusive suite.
-Read more about First Class on Emirates in my flight reviews.
+Read more about First Class on Emirates in our flight reviews.

 Meals in Business Class on Emirates is also very good, and on the A380 aircraft, premium passengers may also nibble on canapés in a wonderful bar-lounge at the rear of the plane.

-Even in economy, the food is very good with starters made up from slices of smoked tuna served with marinated vegetable salad, and mains of charcoal grilled lamb brochette with cinnamon scented sauce.
+Even in economy, the food is very good with starters made up of slices of smoked tuna served with marinated vegetable salad and mains of charcoal-grilled lamb brochette with cinnamon-scented sauce.
 Sticky date pudding, cheese, biscuits, and chocolates will finish your Economy meal, which is surprisingly good.

 My last transatlantic flight on United was probably my best so far in terms of food.
-In fact, the meal service on this flight was excellent and far exceeded all my other meal services that I had onboard other USA carriers so far.
-I ordered the following from the menu: A starter of smoked salmon, capers, onion, and hard-boiled egg, served with mixed greens, blueberry, papaya, strawberry, dressing and assorted breads.
-A Breakfast entrée of steak and eggs (e.g. grilled tenderloin, scrambled eggs, potatoes, asparagus, tomato).
-My dessert was vanilla ice cream with hot chocolate sauce (which was one of the items offered on a trolley rolled by the crew through the cabin).
+In fact, the meal service on this flight was excellent and far exceeded all the other meal services that I had onboard other USA carriers so far.
+I ordered the following from the menu: A starter of smoked salmon, capers, onion, and hard-boiled egg, served with mixed greens, blueberry, papaya, strawberry, dressing, and assorted bread.
+A Breakfast entrée of steak and eggs (e.g., grilled tenderloin, scrambled eggs, potatoes, asparagus, tomato).
+My dessert was vanilla ice cream with hot chocolate sauce (one of the items offered on a trolley rolled by the crew through the cabin).

 For my main course, I had the Braised Pork Belly with a side of Brussel sprouts and choy sum.
 The pork belly was tender and succulent, and the honey soy glaze was adequately flavourful.
 The side vegetables were nice and crunchy as well.
 A satisfying meal, but not great.

-It is worth reading our tips to find cheap business class flights along with my top 10 Best Business Class airlines for long haul travel.
+It is worth reading our tips to find cheap business class flights along with our top 10 Best Business Class airlines for long haul travel.

-Review inspired by my friends at Luxury Travel Expert.
+Review inspired by our friends at Luxury Travel Expert.